 Hurricanes are a huge problem that can cause thousands of dollars of damage on a home.
 Just one broken window is enough to let the windows in and between the high pressure outside and the interior of your house, it can cause serious damage to the roof and more.
 You want your family to be safe and your home doesn’t have to be unprotected.
 You can expect hurricane windows to take winds up to 200 mph and debris heavier than bricks.
 In the end, it’s important not only to understand how hurricane windows work, but simply that they do work.

-If you want details on Tampa, FL hurricane windows, feel free to contact the experts at Clearwater Window & Door Inc for help.
+If you want details on Pinellas Country, FL hurricane windows, feel free to contact the experts at Clearwater Window & Door Inc for help.
 Give us a call at (727) 559-7007 and we can answer your questions about the inner workings of these windows, so you are confident if you choose to install them.
-We can also come to your home for a free consultation and we can let you know what kind of impact hurricane windows would have on your home on a daily basis as well as during hurricanes.
+We can also come to your home for a free consultation and we can let you know what kind of Impact resistant windows would have on your home on a daily basis as well as during hurricanes.
 You can see the windows in person (which look a lot like regular windows) by visiting our showroom at 2025 Gulf to Bay Blvd, Pinellas County 33765.